Stanfield Organization: O-Dog

 O-Dog, real name Darius Hill, is a teenage soldier who is being trained to kill by Snoop Pearson in the fourth season.
 He is one of two prominent soldiers to arise from the second generation of Stanfield street recruits, the other being Michael Lee.
-O-Dog is depicted as a racist yet oddly silent character, he identifies closer with Snoop than Michael and consequently develops into a colder, more reckless soldier.
+O-Dog is depicted as a silent character, he identifies closer with Snoop than Michael and consequently develops into a colder, more reckless soldier.
 This is in stark contrast to Michael, who seems to adopt Chris's lethal but cautious attitude.

 O-Dog is first seen delivering a package to Bodie, and throughout the season he guards Marlo and accompanies Snoop and Chris as extra muscle.
 He is one of the soldiers responsible for subduing Little Kevin and sending him to his death.
 He is also seen hanging out with Michael Lee when Monk Metcalf shoots Dennis "Cutty" Wise, showing little empathy for Cutty.

 Along with Chris and Snoop, he is responsible for the execution of Bodie at the end of season 4.
 O-Dog exits a vacant and fires a shot to Bodie's head while he focuses on defending himself from Chris and Snoop, and fires another shot to the head once Bodie is down, earning him the nods of respect from Chris and Snoop.

 His status within the organization makes him one of nine active targets listed on Omar's hitlist.
 When Marlo orders a hit on a rival dealer's corner, O-Dog suggests a drive-by which fails.
 In an ambush on Omar Little and Donnie at Monk's apartment, O-Dog is shot in the leg by Omar.
 He is consequently relegated to the sidelines and is chosen by Chris and Snoop to take responsibility for their gun charges.
 When the leadership of the organization are detained in custody, O-Dog is shown regrouping with Snoop and Michael at the latter's apartment.
 He is last seen here with Snoop, Dukie and Michael watching mayor Carcetti comment on Marlo Stanfield's arrest, wondering if he still has to take responsibility for the gun charges.